Ekmansoft/FamilyTreeWebTools/Readme.md

 ### Description
 - Helpers to manage trees from different sources like geni.com and gedcom on the web.
 - Helper functions and classes to make it convenient to manage and analyse family trees in a web tool.
-- Helpers to format email and databases with analyses results.
+- Helpers to format email and databases with analysis results.

 ### Dependencies
-- Dotnet Core 3.1
+- Dotnet Core 6.0
 - FamilyTreeLibrary https://github.com/Ekmansoft/FamilyTreeLibrary
 - FamilyTreeTools https://github.com/Ekmansoft/FamilyTreeTools
 - FamilyTreeCodecGedcom https://github.com/Ekmansoft/FamilyTreeCodecGedcom